csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 // Compute a file offset (in bytes), ie. where in the file this rank should perform the write.
 MPI_Offset offset = (MPI_Offset) (rank * N * sizeof(int));

-// Write N integers from each rank from pointer 'data_ptr' to position specified by the offset MPI_File_write_at(file, offset, data_ptr, N, MPI_INT, MPI_STATUS_IGNORE);
+// Write N integers from each rank from pointer 'data_ptr' to position specified by the offset.
+MPI_File_write_at(file, offset, data_ptr, N, MPI_INT, MPI_STATUS_IGNORE);

 // Or using collective MPI_File_write_at_all(), which can be more performant for large writes.